The 7" Kodak Aero Ektar Lens and The Speed Graphic.

 The JoLo Mark III lens board with the integrated fitting mount fits exactly to the thread of the Aero lens and has been completed with a grub screw to fix the position on the thread.
 The JoLo Mark III Aero lens board is the only one which guarantees fast and safe lens changing in seconds without worrying about the earlier fixed focus distance.

-JoLo lens board attached to the Speed Graphic Camera and the JoLo lens hood with integrated filter holder.
+JoLo lens board attached to the Speed Graphic Camera and the new developed JoLo lens hood with integrated filter holder.

 JoLo lens board